 Things to Do: Teachers and Families, We’ve Got You

-Teachers and parents are hurriedly making a wholesale shift to online and at-home learning.
-We can help with free resources and good ideas to keep students interested.
+We can help teachers and parents make the shift to online and at-home learning, with free resources and good ideas to keep students interested.
 In fact, our K–12 Education group has created a special weekly email full of science- and nature-focused ideas and activities for the duration.
 Click the link to sign up for the email, and get a fresh batch of new ideas each Friday.

 Our Bird Academy project has a catalog of free learning games—amazing explorations of bird song, breathtaking artwork of bird families, the magic of feathers, and more.
 There’s even a video game that explores evolution and the hypnotic BeastBox, where you can use natural sounds to create your own hip-hop sound loops.

 Bird Academy has a full set of deeper courses, from better birding tips to nature journaling to a full-scale ornithology course—and you can test drive each of them with a free lesson.